Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 	6. Do Not Install Unnecessary Packages in the Container. ...
 	7. Add the HEALTHCHECK Instruction to the Container Image.

-25. **What are Stages of DevSecOps?**
+25. **What are the Stages of DevSecOps?**
 To adapt, software development, maintenance, and upgrading must incorporate security awareness into each stage.

 	- Plan.
-The planning phases of DevSecOps is the least automated with the involvement of collaboration, discussion, review, and a strategy for security analysis. ...
+The planning phases of DevSecOps are the least automated with the involvement of collaboration, discussion, review, and a strategy for security analysis. ...
 	- Code. ...
 	- Build. ...
 	- Test. ...